 WINNER OF THE 2013 JEAN MONNET PRIZE FOR EUROPEAN LITERATURE

-MICHAEL KUMPFMÜLLER was born in Munich, Germany, in 1961 and now lives in Berlin.
-His debut novel The Adventures of a Bed Salesman was published in 2003 to critical acclaim, and his 2009 novel Message to All won the Alfred Doblin Prize.
+MICHAEL KUMPFMÜLLER was born in Munich in 1961 and now lives in Berlin, working as a novelist and journalist.
+His novel The Adventures of a Bed Salesman was published to critical acclaim, and his 2009 novel Message to All won the Alfred Doblin Prize.

 ANTHEA BELL‘s translations include W.G.
 Sebald’s Austerlitz, Wladyslaw Szpilman’s memoir The Pianist, E. T. A. Hoffmann’s The Life and Opinions of the Tomcat Murr, as well as a large selection of Stefan Zweig’s novellas and stories.
 Her prizes and awards include the Independent Foreign Fiction Prize with the author, the Helen and Kurt Wolff Prize, the Oxford-Weidenfeld Translation Prize, and the Schlegel-Tieck Prize.